rburton/teamcollab/docs/pricing.md

 2. **Persona Responses**
     - Up to 10 personas, but not all respond every time.
-    - Let’s assume **on average 2 personas respond per user message** (some user messages may be directed at one persona, others might tag multiple, etc.).
+    - Let’s assume **on average 2 personas respond per user message** (some user messages may be directed at one assistant, others might tag multiple, etc.).
-    - Each persona response might be around **60 tokens** (again, an average that can vary depending on complexity).
+    - Each assistant response might be around **60 tokens** (again, an average that can vary depending on complexity).
     - **Total output tokens** across 1,000 user messages:
       \[
       1{,}000 \ (\text{user messages}) \times 2 \ (\text{responses per message}) \times 60 \ (\text{tokens per response})